TusharCitrusbug/NodeJsTurorial/Readme.md

     - Seperated controllers to another folder and enbaded it to the routes.
     - Added a middle wear to encrypt password in model of user.
     - Password encryption and login user with bcrypt.
+    - Generated a jwt token and stored it to the user model.
+    - Created an auth middleware and checked that if a token is valid or not.
+    - Logout functionality using log-out end point.
+    - Added auth middleware to all end-points.